Bactria: Indo-Greek Kingdom

 The Bactrian king Euthydemus I and his son Demetrius I crossed the Hindu Kush mountains and began the conquest of the Indus valley.
 For a short time, they wielded great power: a great Greek empire seemed to have arisen far in the East.
 But this empire was torn by internal dissension and continual usurpations.
 When Demetrius advanced far east of the Indus River, one of his generals, Eucratides, made himself king of Bactria, and soon in every province there arose new usurpers, who proclaimed themselves kings and fought against each other.
+For example Eucratides is known to have battled another king named Demetrius of India, probably Demetrius II, the latter ultimately being defeated according to the historian Justin.

 Most of them we know only by their coins, a great many of which are found in Afghanistan.
 By these wars, the dominant position of the Greeks was undermined even more quickly than would otherwise have been the case.
 After Demetrius and Eucratides, the kings abandoned the Attic standard of coinage and introduced a native standard, no doubt to gain support from outside the Greek minority.

 In the Indus valley, this went even further.
 The Indo-Greek king Menander I (known as Milinda in South Asia), recognized as a great conqueror, converted to Buddhism.
 His successors managed to cling to power until the last known Indo-Greek ruler, a king named Strato II, who ruled in the Punjab region until around 55 BC.
 Other sources, however, place the end of Strato II's reign as late as 10 AD.